treeswift/royalreward/MODENA.md

 2. Public domain unpacking tools have been incorporated into the repository, but haven't yet been integrated.

 The plan for *Modena* is to create a cache subdirectory (e.g. `~Modena`) under the base installation directory and unpack the original binary into it, for further out-of-place patching.
-Currently, *Modena* simple expects `./Modena/U2.UPK` to be the unpacked representation (executable-as-stored).
+Currently, *Modena* simply expects `./Modena/U2.UPK` to be the unpacked representation (executable-as-stored).

 Also, *Modena* expects that look-up tables that need to be installed into the executable file have fixed locations,